pagopa/rtd-ms-transaction-filter/README.md

 [Microsoft documentation](https://docs.microsoft.com/it-it/azure/developer/java/sdk/java-sdk-add-certificate-ca-store),
 may result in failures of the SSL handshake.
 Either add the [DigiCert Global Root G2 CA certificate](https://cacerts.digicert.com/DigiCertGlobalRootG2.crt) within the truststore .jks file, or configure to load the cacerts file, available within the JRE/JDK distributions (default password: changeme).

+#### PAN List validation error

+>Recovered PAN list exceeding a day

+When encountering this message, there is a failure in the validation process for the downloaded PAN list, indicating that the file has a creation date that the daily procedure to update the file has not been executed.